-The Division of Learning Sciences adheres to the belief that psychological theory and empirical research can inform and improve education by increasing our understanding of how people learn, develop, think, and solve problems; and how instruction and technology influence these processes.
-Development and application of measurement and statistical methods to facilitate empirical research on these issues are thus crucial.
+The Division of Research, Measurement, and Statistics (RMS) is based on the belief that educational and psychological theories and empirical research can inform and improve education by increasing our understanding of how people learn, develop, think, and solve problems.
+Thus, the development and application of measurement and statistical methods to facilitate empirical research on these issues are crucial.